 I sometimes think of Wonder Woman and her particularly impressive steel bands when life is throwing “bullets” my way.
 I imagine myself standing firm in front of the onslaught and flinging the obstacles aside with ease as she did.
 The only thing is, while I’m busy dodging the bullets of life, I never seem to make any progress on the goals that are important to me.
 So when I am coaching others about achieving their goals and visions, I use this quote as a basis for discussion (origin unknown):

 “If we do not take specific action towards our goals we will simply be managing what life presents to us.”

 Around the beginning of the year people feel a renewed commitment towards their goals because it feels like a fresh start.
 We are encouraged by the media and our peers to let go of the old and embrace the new with verve and commitment by making New Year’s Resolutions.
 This is why if you’re a regular at a gym you know that there is never any equipment available from January 1 through mid-February – everyone is working on their new commitment to get healthy.
+On the other hand, concerning mental health, consider reading an Article on Ibogain to know the best treatment and medication.
 However, by around April, the gym is back to normal, with the regulars making the rounds.
 Knowing this historical context of goal setting and goal abandonment, why bother to make resolutions at all?

 Let’s take a look, first of all, at why New Year’s Resolutions so often fail.